kjarm32/portfolio/README.md

   <em>Closed-loop state time history across all models vs JSBSim ground truth.
 Shaded regions show elevator deflection phases of the 2-3-1-1 maneuver.
 RMSE values are test-set averages across 8 held-out trajectories.</em>
 </p>

+Here it is with regular dashes replaced by commas:

-Replicated the FlyNet architecture (Stachiw et al., 2022) — a physics-based neural network for global flight dynamics modeling — on a Cessna 172p using JSBSim simulation data instead of real flight test data.
+Replicated the FlyNet architecture (Stachiw et al., 2022), a physics-based neural network for global flight dynamics modeling, on a Cessna 172p using JSBSim simulation data instead of real flight test data.
 Extended the replication with a parameter-matched GRU comparison to test whether temporal context improves closed-loop simulation stability over a memoryless feed-forward model.

 **Research question:** Does recurrent hidden state (GRU) improve closed-loop integration stability over a feed-forward model when both use identical input features and parameter budgets (~2,000 parameters)?